 How to Use a Bitcoin ATM

 Before you can use a Bitcoin ATM, you must first have a crypto wallet.
 This is a device where you store and track your bitcoin, and use a secure alphanumeric code to access your cryptocurrency.
 The wallet can either be web-based or a hardware device.
 Then, you can input an amount to sell and choose a QR code to receive the money.
 Depending on the Bitcoin ATM, the process may take a few minutes, or even longer.
-Make sure to click here now to find more info related to this subject matter.
+Make sure to click here

 The software installed in a Bitcoin ATM logs transactions in real-time on the blockchain, which is a decentralized ledger of transactions.
 This makes them highly unlikely to be hacked and steal your money.
 However, if you are concerned about the security of the device, you can purchase bitcoins through a website or from another crypto user.
 However, when using a Bitcoin ATM, be wary of scams.
 The machine may ask for personal information or present you with transaction fee structures.